What are the differences between BIMI and Apple Branded Mail, and do you need both for email branding?

 The practical rule

 Do not judge success by whether one test inbox shows a logo.
-Judge success by authenticated mail volume, DMARC pass rates, policy state, and repeatable logo display across the client and mailbox combinations your customers actually use.
+Judge success by authenticated mail volume, DMARC pass rates, policy state, and repeatable logo display across the client and mailbox combinations your customers use.

 Common mistakes